 Being a survival horror fan isn’t easy.
 We’ve scoured dark hallways, come face-to-face with countless monstrosities, and pressed on even as our hearts raced.
-Each new title threatens to push us closer to that proverbial edge, to a point where we have to tap out for tamer, more lighthearted gameplay.
+Each of the best survival horror games threaten to push us closer to that proverbial edge, to a point where we have to tap out for tamer, more lighthearted gameplay.

 Even more difficult than being a survival horror fan is choosing which games are the best in the genre.
 With a library of entries that defined and redefined what it’s like to be terrified in a digital world, having to select only a few is more nerve-wracking than Mr. X’s rhythmic, pounding footsteps.

 Yet here we are, poised and ready to deliver on what many are sure to agree are the titles that help explain why we love survival horror games.
 To avoid a repetitive list comprised of just one or two series, we’ve pinpointed the best of that franchise.